-- Where the Need is Greatest: Gifts designated here give Beloit the greatest amount of flexibility.
+- For the Greatest Impact: Gifts designated here give Beloit the greatest amount of flexibility.
 Your generous gift will go where it's most needed; perhaps an urgent budgetary need or a special learning opportunity.

 - Student Scholarships and Financial Aid: Over 90% of students receive some financial aid.
 The average financial aid grant/scholarship is $22,600.
 By designating your gift here, you help ensure that the college can continue to admit students based on their academic ability, regardless of their ability to pay.
 And, learn more about our Beloiter Scholarship Initiative too!